q1kka/beaconsniffer/README.md

 7.  cp template.conf configurations.conf
 8. Modify configurations in configurations.conf (see next section)
 9.  ./install.sh
+10  ./crontab.sh

 ```
-Installation script takes care of dependencies and crontab automatically.
-When installation
+Installation scripts takes care of dependencies and auto start on reboot automatically.
-is done, device must be rebooted.
+When installation is done, device must be rebooted.

 ## Configurations
 All of the software components use the same beacon configurations.
 When implementing additional